 The PhD in health policy is a collaborative program of six Harvard University faculties: the Graduate School of Arts and Sciences, School of Public Health, Medical School, Kennedy School, Law School, and Business School.
 Because this is an interfaculty program, enrolled students take courses throughout the university.
 The PhD is awarded by the Harvard Faculty of Arts and Sciences.
-Please note that Harvard Graduate School of Arts and Sciences application forms must be used when applying to the program.
-The application deadline is December 15, 2012.
+Applicants must apply through the Graduate School of Arts and Sciences (http://gsas.harvard.edu/apply) and not through the SOPHAS system.
+The application deadline is December 13, 2013.

 For more information about the PhD program: